Mathics3/mathics-development-guide/docs/extending/developing-code/extending/documentation-markup.rst

 | ``\|`` *print*         | a printed line in the result of the test query.           |
 +------------------------+-----------------------------------------------------------+

-It is good to create examples that convey some aspect about the Mathics Function.
+It is good to create examples that convey some aspect about the Mathics3 Function.

 In the past, the documentation system was abused and ran edge cases and prior bugs fixed.
 For that please write a pytest.